How long does it take to drive around Madeira? That’s ultimately up to you.

 How Long Does it Take To Drive Around Madeira?

-Driving around Madeira can take a few hours, a whole day, a few days or even a week.
+Driving around Madeira can take a few hours, a whole day, a few days or even a week if you really milk it.

-For this post I’ll be walking you through the best way to cover as much as possible in one day.
+But for this post I’ll be walking you through the best way to cover as much as possible in one day.
+Seem ambitious?

 If you choose to stop at all the stops I suggest, you’ll probably want to give yourself at least 10 hours.